thdoan/magnify/README.md

 ## Methods

-To use a public method, you need to assign the element that you called `.magnify()` on from step 3 to a variable.
+To use a public method, you need to assign the element that you called `.magnify()` on to a variable.
 Sample usage:

 ```html
 <script>